Community Service Organizations

 The Jewish Medical Student Association (JMSA) supports Jewish life for medical students at UCLA and promotes the study of the Jewish tradition and its contributions to the field of medicine.
 In addition, JMSA serves to fight antisemitism while practicing allyship to the Jewish community.

-• Student Advisor: Alejandra Lopez Macha, Faustino Gonzalez Barrales
+- Student Advisor: Jose Segura-Bermudez, Faustino Gonzalez Barrales

 Promote inclusivity and diversity within the surgical field by organizing events celebrating the achievements of Latino surgeons and showcasing the